sciosense/as60xx-stm32/README.md

   - Reports average Time of Flight (ToF), received amplitude, and pulse width ratio
 - 02_AS60xx_Example_Ultrasound_and_Temperature
   - Reports average ToF, 2-wire temperature measurements, and sensor internal temperature.
 Also indicates if some specific errors were detected
+- 03_AS6031F1
+  - Measures the calculated accumulated flow, instant flow, and temperature from the AS6031F1.
+No configuration is written into the device

 There is one Build configuration for each example.